 Security was a major issue for all the international actors supporting the Afghan elections process.
 In the first round, 800 out of 7,000 polling centers were deemed too unsafe to open.
-The European Union, supported by the Organization for Security and Cooperation in Europe (OSCE) sent a few hundred observers, and the International Republican Institute and National Democratic Institute sent observers as well.
-The total cost of the Afghan elections in 2009 was about \$300 million.
-Other international donors contributing funds to close the gap left by the U.S. contribution of about \$175 million.
+The European Union, supported by the Organization for Security and Cooperation in Europe (OSCE) and the International Republican Institute and National Democratic Institute sent observers.
+The total cost of the Afghan elections in 2009 was about \$300 million, of which the United States contributed about \$175 million and other donors contributed the remainder.22

 Anti-Karzai Pashtuns failed to rally around the one major Pashtun who did run, Ashraf Ghani.
 The Northern Alliance backed Dr. Abdullah, who ran with a little-known Hazara and a Pashtun as his vice presidential picks.
 Taliban intimidation and voter apathy suppressed the total turnout to about 5.8 million votes cast, or about a 35% turnout.
 Twenty-seven Afghans, mostly security forces personnel, were killed on election day.
-Some observers said that female turnout was low primarily because there were not sufficient numbers of female poll workers to make women feel comfortable in voting.
+Some observers said that female turnout was low primarily because there were insufficient numbers of female poll workers to make women feel comfortable voting.

 Clouding the election substantially were the widespread fraud allegations coming from all sides.
 The final, uncertified total was released on September 16, 2009, and showed Karzai at 54.6% and Dr. Abdullah at 27.7%.
 Anti-corruption candidate Ramazan Bashardost, a Hazara, received 9%, and Ashraf Ghani received 3%.

-The constitution requires that a runoff, if needed, be held two weeks after the results of the first round are certified.
-On October 20, 2009, the ECC determined that about 1 million Karzai votes, and about 200,000 Abdullah votes, were fraudulent and were deducted from their totals.
-The final, certified, results therefore left Karzai short of the 50%+ needed to win outright.
+However, on October 20, 2009, the ECC determined that about 1 million Karzai votes and about 200,000 Abdullah votes were fraudulent and were deducted.
+The certified results therefore left Karzai short of the 50%+ needed to avoid a runoff.
 Karzai acquiesced to a runoff against Dr. Abdullah, but Abdullah refused to participate on the grounds that problems that plagued the first round were unresolved.
 On November 2, 2009, the IEC declared Karzai the winner.
 The Obama Administration accepted the outcome on the grounds that the fraud had been investigated.
 The provincial council election results were not certified until December 29, 2009.
 The council members took office in February 2010.